Learn to buy and sell antiques and collectibles

 That explains how Detailed Seller Ratings are computed by eBay.
 Lets look at the DSR discounts now. . .

-Average Detailed Seller Ratings above 4.6 across all questions will get you a 5% discount if you are a PowerSeller.
-PowerSellers get 15% discounts for DSR average above 4.8.
+Average Detailed Seller Ratings above 4.8 across all questions will get you a 20% discount if you are a PowerSeller.

 The discount is only on Final Value Fees (FVF).
 Insertion fees and listing upgrades are not eligible for discounts.

-You must have at least 10 different buyers answer the DSR questions each month to qualify, and only the answers from the invoice month are used to figure out your averages for the purposes of the discount.
+You must have at least 10 buyers answer the DSR questions each month to qualify, and only the answers from the invoice month are used to figure out your averages for the purposes of the discount.
+A buyer who leaves ratings for you for sales that occurred in the same week is only counted once.

 Sounds like a great deal, and when the program was announced I sent you a list of ways to keep your ratings high enough to get the discounts.